Sergrojas29/Data-Vis-Austin-Crash-Repprt/README.md

 ##

-Problems: Parsing 250,000 data point is a lot to render small this like changing "Crash ID" -> CrashID makes a difference and will be benificail in the long run
+Problems: Parsing 217,000 data point is a lot to render small this like changing "Crash ID" -> CrashID makes a difference and will be benificail in the long run

 Data Set clean up:

 Main key is lat , long
-removing non pedestrian crash data, removed pedertrian and bicycle only data
+removing non pedestrian crash data, removed pedertrian and bicycle only data Removing Unused Columns like "delete", "Point", "onsys_fl" Removing any blank Lat and Long points that would create unwanted view.
+Removed only 2000 points of data out of the 217,000 Chaning the Header Names to have no space to be easier to access in object is TypeScript.
+IE "Crash ID" -> CrashID

 | ID | Description | API Field Name | Data Type |
 |---|---|---|---|